brimdata/zed/pkg/zng/docs/spec.md

 integer identifier representing either a built-in type or or a composite type definition occurring previously in the stream.

-A type alias can specify a name for any type, e.g., the zeek log type "count" can be aliased to ZNG type "uint64".
+A type alias can specify a name for any type, e.g., the Zeek log type "count" can be aliased to ZNG type "uint64".

 ZNG is designed for efficient use as a protocol for streaming values between end systems and thus allows control messages to carry arbitrary data payloads as signaling from a higher-layer protocol that is embedded in the ZNG stream.

-The ZNG type system comprises the standard set of types like integers, floating point, strings, byte arrays, etc as well as composite types build from the standard types including records, arrays, and sets.
+The ZNG type system comprises the standard set of scalar types like integers, floating point, strings, byte arrays, etc. as well as composite types build from the standard types including records, arrays, and sets.

 For example, a ZNG stream representing the single string "hello world" looks like this:
 ```
 9:hello, world
 ```
-Here the type code is the integer "9" represents the string type, and the data value "hello, world" is an instance of string.
+Here the type code is the integer "9" representing the string type, and the data value "hello, world" is an instance of string.

 ZNG gets more interesting when data types are interleaved in the stream.